Hammadid dynasty: Architecture

 Qal'at Beni Hammad, the dynasty's capital, was described by Al-Bakri in the 11th century as a large and powerful military stronghold and a centre of commerce that attracted caravans from all over the Maghreb, Iraq, Syria, Egypt and the Hejaz.
 14th-century Arab historian and philosopher Ibn Khaldun noted that the abundance of travellers was due to the wealth of resources offered to those interested in sciences, commerce and arts.
 The Qal'at attracted poets, sages and theologians.
 It was filled with various richly decorated palaces, caravanserai, gardens and what remained the largest mosque built in North Africa until the twentieth century.
 The art and architecture of the Hammadids influenced that of the Arabs, Almohads, Almoravids and Normans.

 Hammadid emirs constructed five palaces, most of which are now destroyed.
 The keep of the Palace of the Fanal (Qasr al-Manar), however, survives to this day.
-A minaret, 82 ft in height, is the only remaining part of the ruined Great Mosque; the structure bears some resemblance to Seville's Giralda.
+A minaret, 82 ft in height, is the only remaining part of the ruined Great Mosque; the structure bears some resemblance to Seville's Giralda and is considered to be the model for the minarets of the Almohads.
 The Hammadid mosque is said to have been the largest mosque constructed in North Africa prior to the twentieth century; it has the typical Maghreb-style square minaret.
 Architecture in Qal'at Bani Hammad featured adornments of "porcelain mosaics of many-colored faience, sculpted panels and plaster, enameled terra-cotta stalactites; building and pottery ornamentation consisted of geometric designs and stylized floral motifs."

 Ibn Hamdis wrote two different poems describing one of the Hammadid palaces which he described as having interior courts of marble that looked as if they had been carpeted with crystal, and he observed that the grounds looked as if they were strewn with fine pearls.
 His description mentions that the palace had a pool that was bordered by marble lions with water streaming from their mouths; these lions were likely similar to those of the Alhambra.